DLCloning/DLClone/README.md

     You can find the script, the results and a detailed README in `Cloning/Correlation` folder.

     The list of the prediction with the unknown token can be found in `Cloning/Unknown_Predictions`.
 It contains a list of integers ranging from 0 to 15741.
 The element 1 implies that the second prediction contains an unknown token in the prediction of at least one of the four trained models.

+# Acknowledgment

+    We aim to acknowledge:
+    - The authors of the "[An Empirical Study on the Usage of Transformer Models for Code Completion](https://github.com/mciniselli/T5_Replication_Package)" for publicly releasing the replication package of their study on which we built our study;
+    - The authors and contributors of the [CodeSearchNet](https://github.com/github/CodeSearchNet) project for providing a lightweight implementation of the algorithm used to detect near-duplicates.

+# Contributors
+    ANONYMOUS AUTHORS

+# License
+    This software is licensed under the MIT License.